adapter-hub/adapters/adapter_docs/prediction_heads.md

 ## AdapterModel classes

-The AdapterModel classes provided by `adapter-transformers` allow a flexible configuration of prediction heads on top of a pre-trained language model.
+The AdapterModel classes provided by `adapters` allow a flexible configuration of prediction heads on top of a pre-trained language model.

 First, we load pre-trained model from the HuggingFace Hub via the [`AutoAdapterModel`](transformers.adapters.AutoAdapterModel) class:
 ```python